phofl/phofl.github.io/content/pages/about.md

 slug: about
 ---

 Hi, I am Patrick Hoefler.
-I am a core contributor of pandas, and I am currently working at [d-fine](https://www.d-fine.com/en/).
+I am a core contributor to pandas, and I am currently working at [d-fine](https://www.d-fine.com/en/).
 I mostly develop individual software components for clients in the insurance industry using the PyData software stack.